-With 81 percent of data breaches being due to weak, reused, or stolen passwords, turning on Multi-Factor Authentication (MFA) on all of your apps is necessary.
-In this article we'll show you how to setup MFA for your Office 365 account paired with the Microsoft Authenticator smartphone app.
+With 81 percent of data breaches being due to weak, reused, or stolen passwords, turning on Multi-Factor Authentication (MFA) for all of your apps is necessary.
+In this article, we'll show you how to set up MFA for your Office 365 account paired with the Microsoft Authenticator smartphone app.

 Microsoft Authenticator App

-While you can authenticate by typing in a 6-digit verification code sent your phone or email address, having to jump back and forth between tabs and apps and then typing out the code is really annoying.
-The Microsoft Authenticator app alleviates this poor end user experience.
+While you can authenticate by typing in a 6-digit verification code sent to your phone or email address, having to jump back and forth between tabs and apps and then typing out the code is really annoying.
+The Microsoft Authenticator app alleviates this poor end-user experience.
+Why use MFA?
+Click on the picture below for a short video:

 Benefits of the Microsoft Authenticator App